linuxunderground/be-rail/README.md

 this command to provide the required dll with the executable :

 C:\be-rail> cd build
-C:\be-rail\build> windeployqt --release --no-opengl-sw --no-translations be-rail.exe
+C:\be-rail\build> windeployqt --release --no-opengl-sw be-rail.exe

-Unlike linux version, the database must be in a db subdirectory.
+Unlike linux version, the database must be in a db subdirectory and translation files in translations subdirectory.